fekie/roboat/CONVENTIONS.md

     - (e.g., `ItemArgsReq`)
 * Structs/Enums used as, or in, a type for a function parameter are suffixed with `-Args`.
     - (e.g., `ItemArgs`)

+### Misc Conventions
+* All methods that make a call to an endpoint must include a doc example and a crate example.